What an excellent question!

 middle and bottom no confirmation ID (yet)

-With my MAT in Advanced Inquiry for Biological Sciences, I've taught K-12 students from north of the Arctic Circle to the Puget Sound Ecoregion, garnering 40 years of experience as a classroom teacher, learning mentor, and private tutor.
+I taught K-12 students from north of the Arctic Circle to the Puget Sound Ecoregion, garnering 40 years of experience as a classroom teacher, learning mentor, and private tutor.

 Here in Seattle, I am an advocate for environmental stewardship, place-based education, and outdoor play.
 I share my enthusiasm for birds, bugs, and backyards and have been a featured writer and photographer for Pacific Horticulture.